-When reports of subsidence are received, a staff member will investigate the problem to determine if it was caused by an abandoned coal mine.
-Other potential causes of subisdence include rotting tree roots, water impoundment and drainage issues, broken utility lines, and improper preparation of building sites.
-The Division is restricted by law to reclaim only those subsidence features caused by abandoned mines.
+When subsidence reports are received, staff will investigate the problem to determine if it was caused by an abandoned coal mine.
+Other potential causes of subsidence include rotting tree roots, water impoundment and drainage issues, broken utility lines, and improper preparation of building sites.
+The division is restricted by law to reclaim only those subsidence features caused by abandoned mines.

 Sites where serious personal injury has occurred or appears imminent can be addressed through the Division’s Emergency Program.
 The Emergency Program was established to provide immediate assistance to secure the area from public access and mitigate the problem, generally within a few days.
 A private contractor may be contacted to perform the construction work.